Trump repeats anti-immigrant ‘poisoning the blood’ remarks at rally: Latest

 The financial cost of Trump’s election lies is now nearly $1bn

-On Friday, following a four-day trial in Washington DC, Rudy Giuliani was ordered to pay more than $148m for defaming two former election workers in Georgia, not including the tens of thousands of dollars he was ordered to pay in other sanctions throughout the case.

-In April, Fox News reached a last-minute, record-breaking $787m settlement with Dominion Voting Systems that averted one of the biggest-ever defamation trials in American history moments before it was due to begin.

-So within eight months, the financial fallout from 2020’s election lies reached more than $935m.
+Within eight months in 2023 alone, the financial fallout from 2020’s election lies reached more than $935m.

+That figure does not include what could be at stake in ongoing lawsuits against Fox News, nor does it include the mounting legal costs surrounding the hundreds of cases connected to the January 6 and the attack on the US Capitol, nor the federal and state-level criminal cases against Trump and his allies for their alleged attempts to overturn 2020 election results, an effort fuelled by the ongoing false narrative that the outcome was stolen from and rigged against him.

 The financial cost of Trump’s election lies is now nearly $1bn